tstack/lnav/src/internals/cmd-ref.rst

 :create-logline-table *table-name*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Create an SQL table using the top line of the log view as a template
+  Create an SQL table using the focused line of the log view as a template

   **Parameters**
     * **table-name\*** --- The name for the new table